TheMohdSuhail/ReactLearning/learn/Notes.md

 # Preventing Re-Rendering of Child Components

 The itemize function is the root of the delay identified in the last section.
 The function does a lot of work on each entry by looping over the contents several times.
-There are optimizations you can perform directly in the function itself, but the focus of this tutorial is how to handle component rerendering when the text does not change.
+There are optimizations you can perform directly in the function itself, but the focus of this tutorial is how to handle component re-rendering when the text does not change.
 In other words, you will treat the itemize function as a function that you do not have access to change.
 The goal will be to run it only when necessary.
 This will show how to handle performance for APIs or third-party libraries that you can’t control.
 To start, you will explore a situation where the parent changes, but the child component does not change.
 Inside of App.js , add a paragraph explaining how the component works and a button to toggle the information: